Grief Support Program

 Preteens and teens (ages 10 and up) may have begun to understand that death is final, but remains a mystery.
 They may want to talk about death and other abstract topics, and may begin to question the family faith and other beliefs.
 Symptoms of grief and mourning may include: anger, guilt, withdrawal or attempts to hide their feelings, aggressive behavior, resistance to help and attempt to take care of others, and/or difficulty concentrating.

 Allow the child to participate in any family rituals, such as funerals, memorials, or wakes.
-Allow them to speak to someone other than their parents if they wish—such as a trusted teacher, pastor, or coach—or access the resources of a professional counselor or support group.
+Allow them to speak to someone other than their parents if they wish—such as a trusted teacher, faith leader, school counselor, or coach—or access the resources of a professional counselor or support group.
 It may be helpful to share books written specifically for children this age to help them become aware of and talk about their feelings; they may learn through identifying with a character in the book and how that character handled the loss.

 Be honest about the death and use straightforward language.
 Using terms such as passed away, went away, went to sleep, etc. may inspire misunderstanding, confusion, and even fear in a child.
 If the child has questions about cremation, burial, or the funeral, answer them as simply and honestly as possible with attention to their age and developmental stage.
 A good guideline is to only answer questions they ask and not to overload them with information.
 If you need to, ask more questions of them to determine what they really want to know/ what their true concern is.